 In October 2015, 3 primary schools, Windmill, Chilton and Woodstock, applied to the NCTL to become Teaching Schools as part of OTSA.
 All three were designated in March 2016.

 In July 2016 Thomas Reade Primary School applied to become a Teaching School as part of OTSA.
 Their application was successful and they were designated in November 2016.

 In July 2016, the headteacher of Grandpont Nursery resigned her post as headteacher, and consequently the school was ‘de-designated’ and their Teaching School status rescinded by the NCTL.

-OTSA currently comprises of 9 lead schools (1 nursery, 4 primary, 3 secondary and 1 special), 33 Strategic Partner schools and 128 Partner schools.
-In total approximately 300 schools are engaging with OTSA in one or more area of teaching school activity.
+OTSA currently comprises of 9 lead schools (1 nursery, 4 primary, 3 secondary and 1 special), 36 Strategic Partner schools and 144 Partner school.
+A further 54 schools are engaging with OTSA in one or more area of teaching school activity.

 OTSA was founded on the shared belief that schools and settings have a moral responsibility to work together for the benefit of all children and young people.
 Within every school and setting there